 “I had muscle pain for 15 years and tried everything, including hypnosis, massage, rolfing, Western and Eastern medicine and everything in between with no luck.
 Until I found Dr. Rozenn.
 In desperation I decided to try acupuncture one more time.
 She has changed my life!
 She is an extremely talented acupuncturist (and I have been to enough different ones to know a good one) and extremely professional.
 I would recommend her to anyone.”
 Pam D.–Santa Cruz

 Dr. Rozenn is known for her Structural Treatments.
 She examines movements: walking, sitting, turning, etc., to see how she can improve the dynamics of her patient’s movement pattern.
 Patients often get up from her Structural Treatments walking or sitting differently, their pain greatly reduced.

-Neuromuscular and idiopathic scoliosis
+Hereditary and idiopathic scoliosis